 The Targeting Trap in Competitive Markets

-There's a specific dynamic in competitive local markets worth understanding.
-When every advertiser in a category is competing for the same narrow audience (the in-market buyer, the high-intent searcher, the person who just visited a competitor's site) the cost of that audience goes up and the differentiation goes down.
+When every advertiser in a category is competing for the same narrow audience — the in-market buyer, the high-intent searcher, the person who just visited a competitor's site — the cost of that audience goes up and the differentiation goes down.
 You're in a bidding war for the same people, with the same message, at the same moment.

 The brand that's already in the non-buyer's head when they eventually become a buyer doesn't have to win that bidding war.
 The work was done months earlier, through reach that nobody was competing for, at a fraction of the cost.